lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 ### 1.Open an internet browser window.
 Go to mtl.how/data

 - This will take you to the Power BI site, ensure you have your PIV card to access the intranet site.
 This site contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.
+    - **Note:** If you are getting a red row-level security (RLS) error on the homepage, please let us know and we can grant you access.
 - We'll be opening the _Modeling to Learn_ data user interface (UI) in Power BI here today.
 - We'll show you how data you pull from here will be saved back to this secure site, so that you can protect patient PHI just as you do in all your work.
 - On the landing page, you will select the "Data UI (Viz)" Panel and then the "Clinic Selections" panel.
+- To navigate to our bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.
+- Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name.

+## To create a personal data UI bookmark, go through Steps #2-4.
+We will show you the steps but you already have a pre-prepped data UI bookmark for today's session.

 ### 2. Selecting & Viewing your Team Data.
 - You will select your clinics using the columns present.